 For example, if you had a blog with many authors on the blog and you wanted to be able to report on traffic for that author you could add a custom variable for this.

 _gaq.puhs([“_setCustomVar’,<insert the slot e.g. slot 1>,'<enter a name e.g. category of event>’,'<Enter the value e.g. in this case the author name>’, < insert a number 1 to 3 indicating if you are tracking at a page, visitor of session level>’]);

 This is how you’d set it up to track Ian Cleary as an author at page level:

 Think about all the different possibilities of tracking additional items particular to your site.
 Another example would be tracking categories and tags within your blog.
 Within analytics you could filter out categories and tags and see traffic generated for each.

-Google analytics is extremely powerful but we need to set some time aside to set it up correctly.
+GA is extremely powerful providing you great insights but we need to set some time aside to set it up correctly.
 How do you use analytics?
 What are your best reports?
 Have you any questions?